FlyingPenguins/cmm_compiler/README.md

 cmm_compiler
 ============

-Final project for compiler theory class using flex and bison to create a compiler for a subset of C++ A.K.A.
+Term project for compiler theory class using flex and bison to create a compiler for a subset of C++ A.K.A.
 C--